Key Takeaways

 If you have time and want maximum price: Work with a good local agent, price competitively, and prepare for a 3-5 month process.

-If you need speed or want to avoid the hassle: Get competing cash offers from investors who can close on your timeline.
+If you need speed or want to avoid the hassle: Get cash offers from investors who can close on your timeline.
+You can compare your options through our Tennessee cash home buyer hub.

 Either way, knowledge is power.
 Understanding what to expect helps you make the right decision for your situation.